ZahBenjamin/ZahBenjamin/README.md

 ### Hi there 👋

-I'm a Junior back-end developer working at Fishburd LLC, doing some DevOps-lite work as well.
+I'm a Junior back-end developer, recently finishing a contract at GetWendi, doing some DevOps-lite work as well.

-Technologies:
+Technologies I like:
+- Ruby/Rails
+- Go
-- Ruby
+- React
-- GraphQL
+- Python